imglab-io/imglab-py/README.md

 This function works similarly to function `imglab.url`, expecting the same parameters and values, except for some specific query parameters that have a special meaning and can receive `range` and `list` as values.

-> To learn more about responsive images and the `srcset` attribute, you can visit [Mozilla article about responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
+> To learn more about responsive images and the `srcset` attribute, you can take a look to the [MDN article about responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 ### Fixed size

-When enough information is provided about the image output size (using `width` or `height` parameters), `srcset` function will generate URLs with a default sequence of device pixel ratios.
+When enough information is provided about the image output size (using `width` or `height` parameters), `imglab.srcset` function will generate URLs with a default sequence of device pixel ratios.

 For the following example we are specying a fixed value of `500` pixels for `width` parameter: